Iftekhar-mobin/AI-system/README.md

 # How to run the Program
 1. change dataset file name
-data_path = 'English_for_Today.txt'
+2. data_path = 'your dataset.txt'
-2. Input Dataset File should be \n separated.
+3. Input Dataset File should be \n separated.
-3. Dataset File should be .txt file
+4. Dataset File should be .txt file